Trends and climate

 On a preventative composition, restructuring or bankruptcy resolution, the company’s litigation and judicial proceedings other than in respect of secured debts shall cease until the relevant scheme is approved.
 However, on a bankruptcy resolution, unlike on a preventative composition or restructuring resolution, all of the debtor’s debts, including secured debts, become immediately payable.

 As the bankruptcy law is new and repeals “any provision violating or contradicting” the law, it is unclear to what extent the bankruptcy provisions of the earlier Federal Law concerning Commercial Companies (2/2015) will continue to apply.
 The latter provides that a company, even in liquidation, can merge with another company with shareholder approval.
 However, a merging company’s creditors may object to a merger.
-Each merging company must, within 10 working days of the approval of the merger by the shareholders, notify its creditors and publish a notification in two local widespread daily newspapers (one of which must be printed in Arabic).
-The notification must stipulate the right of a creditor of any of the merging companies, a holder of debenture bonds or sukuk (ie, Islamic bonds) or any other person concerned to object to the merger at the company’s main office and to hand over a copy of the objection to the Ministry of Economy or the Securities and Commodities Authority, as the case may be, provided that the objection is made within 30 days of the date of notification.
+Each merging company must, within 10 working days after the approval of the merger by the shareholders, notify its creditors and publish a notification in two local widespread daily newspapers (one of which must be printed in Arabic).
+The notification must stipulate the right of a creditor of any of the merging companies, a holder of debenture bonds or sukuk (ie, Islamic bonds) or any other person concerned to object to the merger at the company’s main office and to hand over a copy of the objection to the Ministry of Economy or the Securities and Commodities Authority, as the case may be, provided that the objection is made within 30 days after the date of notification.
 If no objection is made within 30 days, the merger can proceed.

-A creditor who objects and has not been repaid within 30 days of the date of notification may appeal to the competent court to obtain a merger suspension order.
+A creditor who objects and has not been repaid within 30 days after the date of notification may appeal to the competent court to obtain a merger suspension order.
 If it is proved that the merger will unlawfully damage the applicant’s interests, the court may issue an order to suspend the merger.
 The merger will remain suspended unless:

-- the objector waives his or her objection;
+•the objector waives his or her objection;

-- the court dismisses the objection by a conclusive judgment; or
+•the court dismisses the objection by a conclusive judgment; or

-- the company pays the debt if it has matured or provides sufficient guarantees if it is deferred.
+•the company pays the debt if it has matured or provides sufficient guarantees if it is deferred.

 Under the Federal Law concerning Commercial Companies (2/2015), if at any time losses of a company amount to half its capital, the directors must propose the dissolution of the company to the shareholders.
 Where losses exceed 75% of the company’s share capital, shareholders holding greater than 25% of the company can require its dissolution.